silverswords/pulse/README.md

 For Version 2.0.
 Let's refer https://cloud.google.com/pubsub/docs/choosing-pubsub-or-cloud-tasks

+- [ ] pub/sub system but not a sdk
+- [ ] protobuf support for event
+- [ ] Metrics support for Prometheus by zap logger?
+- [ ] Integration for cadence workflow

 ## Usage
 Check the example/pulse and find an example for supported MQ.
 Note: You need run your MQ first and get its address.